Syntactic Structures: Criticisms

 In 1982, Pullum and another British linguist Gerald Gazdar argued that Chomsky's criticisms of context-free phrase structure grammar in Syntactic Structures are either mathematically flawed or based on incorrect assessments of the empirical data.
 They stated that a purely phrase structure treatment of grammar can explain linguistic phenomena better than one that uses transformations.
+Evidence soon emerged, however, that context-free grammars (CFGs) could not describe all of natural language (with examples in particular from Dutch and Swiss German cross-serial dependencies), and Gazdar, along with most other syntacticians, accepted that natural languages cannot in fact be adequately described by CFGs.
+This led to the emergence of the mildly context-sensitive grammar formalism, that is equivalent to Minimalist grammars stemming from later Chomsky's works.

 Honors

 In 2000, University of Minnesota's Center for Cognitive Sciences compiled a list of the 100 most influential works in cognitive science from the 20th century.
 In total, 305 scholarly works and one movie were nominated via the internet.
 Syntactic Structures was ranked number one on this list, marking it as the most influential work of cognitive science of the century.

 Syntactic Structures was included in The 100 Most Influential Books Ever Written, a book on intellectual history by British literary critic and biographer Martin Seymour-Smith published in 1998.

 Syntactic Structures was also featured in a list of 100 best English language non-fiction books since 1923 picked by the American weekly magazine Time.